magepeopleteam/mage-eventpress/readme.txt

 To use the Event Cart Section shortcode, simply copy and paste the following code into the desired location on your website: example 👉[See PRO Version Demo](https://wpevently.com/event-add-to-cart-section/)👈:
 `
 [event-add-cart-section event=EventID]

 `

-### Event City List ShortCode:
-You can display the City List by using the shortcode below anywhere on your website.
-This will come in handy for events that are taking place in different cities. example 👉[City List Demo](https://wpevently.com/events-city-list/)👈:
-`
-[event-city-list]

-`

-### Event Speaker List ShortCode:
-Our shortcode allows you to easily display a list of speakers for any event on any post or page.
-Simply use the below shortcode to display the list. example 👉[View Demo](https://wpevently.com/speakers/)👈:
-`
-[event-speaker-list event=EventID]

-`